Parrot-Developers/groundsdk-manifest/EULA.md

 2.3 Licenses applicable to SDK Components:
 In case of discrepancy between the following terms and other parts of the EULA, the following terms shall prevail.
-The following terms that are applicable to a specific SDK Components but not written elsewhere in the EULA applies only to the said SDK Component.
+The following terms that are applicable to a specific SDK Components but not written elsewhere in the EULA apply only to the said SDK Component.

 - Ground SDK Mobile, PDrAW and OLYMPE are released under BSD 3 license detailed